twobombs/thereminq/README.md

 ![](https://user-images.githubusercontent.com/12692227/57654809-61c07f00-75d5-11e9-9005-38d60d8d4db4.png)

 All rights and kudos belong to their respective owners.
+If (your) code resides in this container image and you don't want that please let me know.

 Code of conduct : Contributor Covenant https://github.com/EthicalSource/contributor_covenant